14 questions to ask a mortgage lender

 What additional fees do I need to be aware of?

-Always ask your lender what other fees to expect.
-For example, you may be asked to pay for a property survey, a title search or recording the deed at your county recorder's office.
+Ask your lender to explain these and any other costs and whether they apply to your home loan.
+Some fees are optional, and others may be negotiable.
+For example, you may be asked to pay for a property survey, a title search or recording the deed at your county recorder’s office.
 Some lenders charge an origination fee to process your loan.

 Rely on your team of mortgage professionals